 Take Interstate 95 North to Exit 82 (Broad Street - Route 85).
 Turn right at the end of the exit ramp onto Broad Street, follow to the second traffic light and turn right onto Colman Street.
 Follow Colman Street to the end.
 Turn left onto Bank Street (Route 1) and take your second right onto Montauk Avenue.
-Proceed 1 1/2 miles to the College entrance.
-The Admissions and Financial Aid Offices are located down at the water's edge in Henry Hall.
+Proceed 1.5 miles to the College entrance.
+The Admissions and Financial Aid Offices are located in Henry Hall on Pequot Avenue by the water's edge.